Nevena Božović: 2020–present: Best music collaboration and upcoming album

 On 27 February 2020 Nevena released yet another ballad song for which she wrote lyrics and music, called "Nestajem s vetrom" (I Disappear With the Wind).
 That same day she performed her new song live on radio station Naxi Radio, while on 8 June she performed new single on TV show "Jutro na Prvoj".
 The song won her yet another award from Naxi radio, this time in category Best music collaboration in front of many famous artists by margin of 46.32 percent.
 She thanked the fans for the voting and praised Dušan Alagić for perfect collaboration.

 In the middle of the year, on 15 July, Nevena participated in the show "Zvezde pevaju zvezde xtra" where she made her own version of the song "Produži dalje" (Carry On) by Zdravko Čolić.

 After a long period without releasing new songs, on 20 March Nevena released her first song in 2021 called "Ljubi" (Kiss).
 Song has written by Milenko Škarić and Teodora Kunić, who also wrote the lyrics.

 Just days after Nevena announced her pregnancy, she released song "Ne čuješ me" (You Don't Hear Me) in cooperation with Sky Music Entertainment.
 Music was written by herself, Vladimir Danilović wrote the lyrics, while Darko Dimitrov made an arrangement.
 Disco music from 80's is my biggest inspiration in recent times because it is one of the best music periods.
 I also like the visuality of the 80's, how women's looked alike in that time, she explained and added that her music album should be released until the end of the year.

 Personal life

-When she was a child, she trained basketball.
+When she was a child, she played basketball.
 Her main concern at the time was whether to become a professional basketball player or a singer and pianist, eventually deciding to become a singer.
 She has been a vegetarian since she was 13.
 Media linked her to Miloš Biković after his appearance in music video "Bal", even more so after Nevena stated I'm really in love, although she denied any romantic relationship with Miloš.

 On the 20 April 2019, Nevena married Montenegrin pilot Nikola Ivanović.
 The wedding took place in Budva, where Nikola is from.
-Montenegrin media called their wedding as the Wedding of the Year.
+Montenegrin media described their wedding as the Wedding of the Year.

 After months of speculation, Nevena on 29 June 2021 announced that she was pregnant and was expecting a daughter in August.
 She gave birth to Anka on 23 August.